-\We need to raise capital in this offering to support our operations.
+We need to raise capital in this offering to support our operations.
 If we are unable to raise capital in this offering, our financial position will be materially adversely impacted.

 We have incurred substantial losses since our inception, and we expect to continue to incur additional losses for the next several years.
-For the three months ended December 31, 2023, we had an accumulated deficit of \$336.6 million.
+For the three months ended December 31, 2023, we had net losses of \$3.6 million.
+From our inception through December 31, 2023, we had an accumulated deficit of \$336.6 million.
 We believe that current cash on hand, prior to the receipt of any proceeds from this offering, is not sufficient to fund operations beyond June 2024.
 If we were to receive net proceeds of \$4.7 million from this offering, we believe that the net proceeds from this offering, together with our existing cash and cash equivalents, will meet our capital needs into January 2025.
 If we receive the foregoing net proceeds of \$4.7 million in this offering, and if we raise an additional \$10 million in net proceeds through the sale of securities or otherwise throughout 2024, we believe that we will then meet our capital needs through the end of May 2025.
 In addition, the report of our independent registered public accounting firm on our financial statements for the year ended March 31, 2023 contains explanatory language that substantial doubt exists about our ability to continue as a going concern.
 If we do not have access to sufficient cash and liquidity to finance our business operations as currently contemplated, we would be compelled to reduce general and administrative expenses and delay research and development projects, including the purchase of scientific equipment and supplies, until we are able to obtain sufficient financing.
 We have no additional committed sources of capital and may find it difficult to raise money on terms favorable to us or at all.
-The failure to obtain sufficient financing is not received timely, we would then need to pursue a plan to license or sell assets, seek to be acquired by another entity, cease operations and/or seek bankruptcy protection.
+The failure to obtain sufficient capital to support our operations would have a material adverse effect on our business, financial condition and results of operations.
+If such sufficient financing is not received timely, we would then need to pursue a plan to license or sell assets, seek to be acquired by another entity, cease operations and/or seek bankruptc

-\Purchasers who purchase our securities in this offering pursuant to a securities purchase agreement may have rights not available to purchasers that purchase without the benefit of a securities purchase agreement.
+Purchasers who purchase our securities in this offering pursuant to a securities purchase agreement may have rights not available to purchasers that purchase without the benefit of a securities purchase agreement.

 In addition to rights and remedies available to all purchasers in this offering under federal securities and state law, the purchasers that enter into a securities purchase agreement will also be able to bring claims of breach of contract against us.
-The ability to pursue a claim for breach of contract provides those investors with the means to enforce the covenants uniquely available to them under the securities purchase agreement including: (i) timely delivery of shares; (ii) agreement to not enter into variable rate financings for 120 days from closing, subject to certain exceptions; (iii) agreement to not enter into any financings for 45 days from closing; and (iv) indemnification for breach of contract.
+The ability to pursue a claim for breach of contract provides those investors with the means to enforce the covenants uniquely available to them under the securities purchase agreement including: (i) timely delivery of shares; (ii) agreement to not enter into variable rate financings for 180 days from closing, subject to certain exceptions; (iii) agreement to not enter into any financings for 60 days from closing; and (iv) indemnification for breach of contract.

-\This is a best efforts offering, no minimum amount of securities is required to be sold, and we may not raise the amount of capital we believe is required for our business plans, including our near-term business plans.
+This is a best efforts offering, no minimum amount of securities is required to be sold, and we may not raise the amount of capital we believe is required for our business plans, including our near-term business plans.